GPrackmodules/GPrackmodules/docs/StereoChorus.md

 <h2>Sockets</h2>

 * One or two audio inputs can be fed into the **IN** sockets in the lower left corner of the front panel.
+The **IN** sockets will accept all signals from polyphonic cables and sum them together before going into the monophonic signal processing.
 * The processed signal is provided in the **OUT** section in the lower right corner.
 If both audio IN and OUT are stereo, there is no audio crossfeeding between channels, so Stereo Chorus can be used as a dual Mono Chorus with a shared set of parameters.
+The **OUT** sockets provide a monophonic signal.
 * **MODULATION** inputs 1 through 4 accept voltages for external modulation of the voices.
 Each modulation input can accept polyphonic cables and will use a signal on channel 2 for independent modulation of the right channel of each voice.
 Modulation input 1 is marked **1/P**, since it can also be used to modulate all eight circuits with one polyphonic cable.
+The polyphonic cable must carry exactly eight channels, regardless of the number of voices selected in Stereo Chorus.
 You can use the VCV MERGE module to combine eight modulation sources into one cable and plug that into modulation input **1/P**.
 Channels 1 through 4 control the left side if the voices, channels 5 through 8 control the right sides.
+Set the number of channels in the MERGE modules to eight.
 * The **RATE**, **DEPTH**, **TONE** and **WET** control voltages are multiplied with the respective attenuverters and then applied to parameters in addition to the values adjusted with the front panel knobs.
 See below for details.